youliangh/inf4RAG/README.md

 - Observe benchmarking metrics and others in the vLLM backend

 **AFTER DONE USING**
+- Unmount and detach volume
+- Shut off and delete instance
-- make sure to discard floating IPs and shut down instance
+- Make sure to discard floating IPs

 ## General comments